justUmen/GameScript/README.md

 |Thai|...|0/13|

 GameScript is an interactive script to learn about some computer related subjects with voice recordings and background music.
+GameScript is written in `bash` and is able to teach you this language.
+Learning `bash` with GameScript will make you able to understand its source code !
 GameScript should work with "macOS bash", "Windows 10 bash", "Windows with Cygwin" but "Linux" is recommended.
 (Native or virtual : virtualbox, vmware...)

 ## Demo :